analytics & research

-Considering business goals, conversion efficiency and active online advertising campaigns, decisions are made on:
+Decide on business goals, conversion efficiency, and online advertising campaigns based on:

-- how to increase the ROI from active advertising campaigns;
+- how to increase the ROI from advertising campaigns;

 - how to increase the conversion rate on the website by improving its usability.

-Conversion optimisation is a set of measures taken based on digital analytics data, applied to the marketing campaign and related to interaction with users.
+Conversion optimization is a set of measures taken based on digital analytics data, applied to the marketing campaign and related to interaction with users.

-By the way, not only core metrics should be tracked and analysed – measuring micro conversions is a way to optimise for much wider audience since average macro conversions conversion rate is 1-2%.
+By the way, not only core metrics should be tracked and analyzed – measuring micro conversions is a way to optimize for a much wider audience since the average macro conversions conversion rate is 1-2%.

-Goal: to find out to what extent the goals are met.
-It is necessary to ensure that goals selection in statistical systems iscarried out correctly, there is no unnecessary information and the commercial function of the website is fully reflected.
+Goal: to find out to what extent the goals fulfilled.
+It is necessary to ensure that goals selection in statistical systems carried out correctly, there is no unnecessary information, and the commercial function of the website fully reflected.